 The Bachelor of Arts (BA) degree with a music major is a rigorous academic program that prepares you for graduate study in music or other disciplines.
 Students in the program receive a broad overview of musical study with a heavy concentration in music history and music theory.

 Students who graduate from Hartt with a degree in music education are highly sought-after professionals and teach in schools across the country.
 One reason for our students’ success is the time spent practicing to be a music educator.
-Our students start working in area music programs during their first year and end up student teaching in their senior year.
+Our students start working in area music programs during their first year and end up student teaching in their fourth year.
 As our students grow into educators, they are supported by an internationally recognized group of music education faculty, experienced graduate students, and in-service music teachers.
 Completing the music education degree leads to teacher certification in the state of Connecticut, which is also accepted through reciprocity agreements throughout the United States.

 Here at Hartt, we believe that a thorough grounding in music history is not only a valuable educational pursuit in and of itself, but it also provides much-needed context for, and enhances the study of, theory, performance, and other musical endeavors.
 Our history faculty specializes in everything from medieval music theory to opera and film music, Handel, CPE Bach, and Max Reger, video game music, critical editing, and cognitive musicology.